Introduction

 What is the difference between a claim and evidence?

 The GitHub Copilot study found a 55% speed increase.
-A colleague says this means "AI doubles productivity."
+A colleague says this means that AI doubles productivity.
 Identify two specific problems with that interpretation.

-A researcher says: "We used qualitative methods because quantitative methods can't capture the nuances of developer experience."
-A second researcher says: "We used quantitative methods because qualitative findings can't be generalized."
+A researcher says, "We used qualitative methods because quantitative methods can't capture the nuances of developer experience."
+A second researcher says, "We used quantitative methods because qualitative findings can't be generalized."
 Which researcher is right?

 Exercises